Pro Bono

 ARBITRATORS OF AFRICAN DESCENT

-In February 2020, USCIB Counsel Nancy M. Thevenin and Dr. Katherine Simpson began a project to create a list of arbitration professionals of African descent whose international dispute resolution practices have or will have a connection to the United States.
-"A New List: Arbitrators of African Descent" was updated in August 2020 to include 124 individuals.
+In 2020, USCIB Counsel Nancy M. Thevenin and Dr. Katherine Simpson created a roster of arbitration professionals of African descent whose international dispute resolution practices have a connection to the United States.
+The Project included African Americans, arbitrators residing in Africa, and members of the African Diaspora.
+"A New List: Arbitrators of African Descent" was updated in August 2020 and included 123 individuals.
+It definitively disproved the "there aren't any"-myth.

 Since then, Arbitrate.com has created a Directory of Black Arbitrators, where the updated profiles of many of those who participated in the "List" project may be found.